DEMENT-Model/DEMENTpy/README.md

 **Run DEMENTpy**:

-[UV](https://github.com/astral-sh/uv) can be used to manage dependencies in `pyproject.tom`.
+[UV](https://github.com/astral-sh/uv) can be used to manage dependencies in `pyproject.toml`.
 In order to create a virtual ennviroment with DEMENTpy dependencies, do the following:

 ```
 uv venv